Top Water ETFs for 2020

 Here are three of the best water ETFs we researched:

 Investing in water ETFs is similar to investing in other specialized funds, which means that investors should not allocate a large percentage of their portfolio to one fund, especially if it is a sector fund that concentrates on one area of the market.
-For example, allocating between 5 percent and 10 percent of a portfolio to one sector is sufficient for diversification and minimizing market risk.
+For example, allocating between 5% and 10% of a portfolio to one sector is sufficient for diversification and minimizing market risk.

 Above all, investors should choose investments that align with their investment objectives and risk tolerance.
 For example stock ETFs are appropriate for investors with a long-term time horizon (10 years or more) and a high tolerance for risk (OK with fluctuations in market price).